Rutilius Taurus Aemilianus Palladius

-Biography
+Life

 Since the Middle Ages, authors of agricultural treatises have referred often to Palladius.
 The Palladii were a prominent Gallic family, and the name Palladius is probably a family name (of Greek origin), with Aemilianus his cognomen (of Roman origin).
 In late antiquity, the convention of the tria nomina ("three names") for Roman men was no longer standard, and the greater variation in naming practice contributes to the uncertainty over the correct order of his names.
 Evidence for his life is scant.
 Manuscripts of his work call him a vir illustris, which would indicate high rank.
 Although Palladius relies heavily on earlier agricultural writers, he himself owned farms in Italy and Sardinia, and had considerable experience of farming, with a special interest in fruit trees.

-Opus agriculturae
+Works

 The Opus agriculturae is a treatise on farming in 14 parts or books, written in the late fourth or early fifth century AD.
 The first book is general and introductory.
 Books 2 to 13 give detailed instructions for the typical activities on a Roman farm for each month of the year, starting with January.
 Each of these calendrical books has sections on field crops, vegetable gardens, fruit trees and other trees, and livestock.
 The fourteenth book, De Veterinaria Medicina, was rediscovered only in the 20th century, and gives instructions for the care of animals and elements of veterinary science.
 All of this is in prose, but Palladius also appended a poem, De Insitione, On Grafting, consisting of eighty-five couplets of elegiac verse.

 Palladius' work stands in the tradition of Roman agricultural treatises, represented particularly by Marcus Priscus Cato, Marcus Terentius Varro, Lucius Junius Moderatus Columella, and Gargilius Martialis.
 His chief contribution was to reduce the exhaustive works of Columella and Martialis to an appropriate scale for the practical farmer, while at the same time re-organising them on a calendrical basis, to provide the farmer with a checklist of the tasks needing attention each month.